MeltingDiamond/bibites-save-reader/README.md

 4. Wait untill the text at the bottom says it is copied.

 5. Open the save in The Bibites, there you will find the bibites/eggs you just copied.
 (It will display the wrong amount of bibites on the save, but that is fixed by saving normally.)

+## If you download beta zip
+Unzip and keep everything in the same folder.
+If you do not do that it will give an error, you can make a shortcut to the exe if you want.

+### If you want to have a custom reskin for the bibite (Untested, but should work)
+replace the ProceduralSprites folder found in the Sprites folder with the ProceduralSprites from the reskin you wish to use.